Documentation

 • another tab already owns it

-• it is connected but not ready for monitor work
+• it is connected but not ready for capture work

 • the runtime still needs authorization